Files

 Introduction

 It is possible to make use of the Schema (Any Format) reader to read the feature class names out of any database and then pass these names into a FeatureReader transformer to do the actual reading.
-This makes it possible to translate, for example, multiple Esri file geodatabases, into some other format like shapefile without knowing exactly which feature classes are in the database.
+This makes it possible to translate, for example, multiple Esri file geodatabases into another format, such as a shapefile, without knowing exactly which feature classes are in the database.

 Step-by-step Instructions